 Apgar Score Chart

-Use this Apgar Score Chart template to assess a newborn infant.
-Click here to download a copy and read a guide on how to score, interpret, and more.
+Use our Apgar Score Chart template to assess newborn infants.
+Our guide will show you how to score it, interpret results, and more.

 What is an Apgar Score Chart?

-• The score chart was named after the creator.
-Their name - Apgar - simultaneously serves as a mnemonic to help practitioners remember what to check in a newborn infant.
-Here’s a list of what each letter corresponds to:
+The Apgar scoring system was named after its creator, Dr. Virginia Apgar.
+The name simultaneously serves as a mnemonic to help practitioners remember the five factors to check in a newborn infant.
+Here's a list of what each letter corresponds to:

 How does this Printable Apgar Score Chart work?